AngeloFerrando/Solvent/README.md

 Note that your results will be different from those in the repository, because of different computational resources.
 In particular:
 1. *[always]* computation times will be different (lines beginning with `Time`);
 2. *[very often]* experiments resulting in `LIQUID (up to N)` will have a different `N`;
 3. *[hardly ever]* your experiments resulting in `LIQUID (up to N)` may be tagged as `NOT LIQUID (counterexample found in N+1 steps)` in the paper.
-This is possible because in the paper we gave the SMT solver more computation time.
-When this happens, Solvent will output that the test has *not* passed (this may happen in the verification task `vesting_wallet_owner_wd_started_notliquid`, which requires a computation time close to the timeout);
+This is possible because of reduced computational resources w.r.t. those used in our experiments (e.g., a reduced timeout).
+When this happens, Solvent will output that the test has *not* passed;
 4. *[hardly ever]* your experiments resulting in `Timeout` may be tagged as `LIQUID` or `NOT LIQUID` in the paper.
 See the previous item.

 To check that your results are compatible with those in the repository, you should compare that the outcomes `LIQUID` / `NOT LIQUID` are *almost always* preserved.